alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 ## Add associations

 1. You can associate your document with  organisations, topics, policies, ministers and international locations (depending on content format).

 	Use associations sparingly.
 On topics, for example, 1 topic is best.
 Any more than 3 is too many.

 	![Add associations 1](add-associations-1.png)

 	Click on any of these fields.

-	A drop down menu appears showing all the possible values you can enter into this field.
+	A drop down menu appears showing all the possible values you can enter.
 Start typing and it will narrow down your available options.

 	![Add associations 2](add-associations-2.png)